-Given the weight of investments in affiliates, the complexity of models used and their sensitivity to changes in data and assumptions, we considered the measurement of investments in affiliates as a key audit matter.
+Given the weight of investments in affiliates, the complexity of models used and their sensitivity to changes in data and assumptions, we considered the measurement of investments in

-To cover the risk related to the measurement of investments in affiliates, our audit approach was as follows:

-- examining the estimates determined by management and analyzing the valuation methodology and the figures used, based on the information communicated to us; - comparing, on a sample basis, the data used in the impairment tests of investments in affiliates to source data per entity as well as results of work on these affiliates, if appropriate; - examining, on a sample basis, the calculation of recoverable values used by the Company.
+Risk identified Our response On December 31, 2019, investments in affiliates were recorded for a net book value of EUR 8,321 million.
+They are initially measured at historical acquisition cost.
+Subsequently, their value is determined based on their nature and holding period: For active reinsurance companies, the fair value is the revaluated net assets value including the value of Life reinsurance portfolio and the forecasts of future profits of Non-Life reinsurance, net of taxes.
+At each reporting date, if the fair value of an investment in affiliates is below its historical cost, an analysis is conducted in order to determine if an impairment loss should be recorded.
+The assumptions and outcome of this analysis, conducted as at December 31, 2019, are detailed in 5.2.1 of the notes to the examining the estimates determined by management and analyzing the valuation methodology and the figures used, based on the information communicated to us; comparing, on a sample basis, the data used in the impairment tests of investments in affiliates to source data per entity as well as results of work on these affiliates, if appropriate; examining, on a sample basis, the calculation of recoverable values used by the Company.